Art and Design

 Intent

 At St. Oswald’s we see Art and Design as a multi-discipline, cross-curricular, interconnected subject, which should encourage creativity.
-We want all of our children to develop a love of Art and to understand how their earning applies to real life.
+We want all of our children to develop a love of Art and to understand how their learning applies to real life.
 We want them to develop confidence in creativity and an enthusiasm when approaching a challenge.
 We intend to provide an exciting and varied Art and Design curriculum that will inspire and encourage children’s natural curiosity and artistic skills.
 All pupils will achieve their full potential.
 The intent is that all children will develop their Art and Design knowledge and skills to at least a good level, which will encourage a love of research and passion for the arts.

 ‘He has filled them with skill to do every sort of work done by an engraver or by a designer or by an embroiderer in blue and purple and scarlet yarns and fine twined linen, or by a weaver—by any sort of workman or skilled designer.’
 Exodus 35:25